 - Visited schools and promoted the construction industry and also arranged for local schools to visit the site;

-- Provided work experience during the summer months for 6 apprentices (2 no mechanical, 2 no electrical, façade and a joiner);
+- Provided work experience during the summer months for six apprentices (two mechanical, two electrical, one façade and a joiner);

 - Set targets for placing apprentices and provided training during the tender stage;

 - Supported subcontractors by meeting targets for placement opportunities from Mid Kent College;